Licensing Guides

 8. Take and pass the master plumber license examination using form PLB-3 to register, provide a passport-sized color photograph taken within the past six months, and pay a $150 testing fee.

-9. Apply for master plumber license using form PLB-1 including documentation of years of experience, pay $250 licensing fee, provide proof of general liability insurance of at least $250,000, and submit proof of compliance with workers' compensation and unemployment insurance laws of the state.
+9. Apply for master plumber license using form PLB-1, include documentation of years of experience, pay $250 licensing fee, provide proof of general liability insurance of at least $250,000, and submit proof of compliance with workers' compensation and unemployment insurance laws of the state.

-Benefits of Getting a Plumbing License in Kentucky
+Benefits of Getting a Plumbing Contractors License in Kentucky

-There are many benefits to getting your Kentucky Plumbing Contractor license:
+There are many benefits you’ll see from getting your Iowa plumbing license:

-• Most important, it is required by law in Kentucky to be licensed through the state to legally perform plumbing work.
+• Most importantly, it is required by law in Iowa to be licensed through the state to legally perform any plumbing work.

 • A trade license is proof of your experience and skill.